taworn/trainhero/README.md

  - google.com - to search every time when you want to learn any new things
  - stackoverflow.com - good community
  - gnu.org/software/freefont - provide free font
- - www.spriters-resource.com - provide graphics, thank to Tonberry2k, Shurlock
+ - www.spriters-resource.com - provide graphics, thank to Tonberry2k, Shurlock, Ryan914
  - www.sounds-resource.com - provide sounds, thank to
  - Final Fantasy and Dragon Quest to made me to be a programmer :)